ClaudiuCreanga/ClaudiuCreanga.github.io/README.md

-Minimalistic Jekyll blog using Foundation and sass.
+Minimalistic responsive Jekyll blog using Foundation and sass.